unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 hour

-You summon a celestial of challenge rating 4 or lower, which appears in an unoccupied space that you can see within range.
-The celestial disappears when it drops to 0 hit points or when the tek skill ends.
+You summon a Alien of challenge rating 4 or lower, which appears in an unoccupied space that you can see within range.
+The Alien disappears when it drops to 0 hit points or when the tek skill ends.

-The celestial is friendly to you and your companions for the duration.
-Roll initiative for the celestial, which has its own turns.
+The Alien is friendly to you and your companions for the duration.
+Roll initiative for the Alien, which has its own turns.
 It obeys any verbal commands that you issue to it (no action required by you), as long as they don’t violate its alignment.
-If you don’t issue any commands to the celestial, it defends itself from hostile creatures but otherwise takes no actions.
+If you don’t issue any commands to the Alien, it defends itself from hostile creatures but otherwise takes no actions.

-The GM has the celestial’s statistics.
+The GM has the Alien’s statistics.

-**_At Higher Levels._** When you cast this tek skill using a 9th-level tek skill slot, you summon a celestial of challenge rating 5 or lower.
+**_At Higher Levels._** When you cast this tek skill using a 9th-level tek skill slot, you summon a Alien of challenge rating 5 or lower.

 ##### Conjure Elemental